sportstalk247/sdk-javascript/README.md

 # Sportstalk 247 Javascript SDK
+My using this SDK you agree to the license located in LICENSE.md

 ## STATUS: BETA
 This SDK is under active development and improvement.
 We are also very open to feedback if you experience pain points while using the SDK.